Holomorphic bundles framed along a real hypersurface and the Riemann-Hilbert problem: Appendix

 \subsection{An extension theorem}

 The following extension result plays a fundamental role in this article.
 Since I could not find it in standard complex analysis textbooks or articles, I give below a detailed proof based on the regularity of the $\bp$ operator.
-My colleagues Alexandre Boritchev and Karl Oeljeklaus suggested different proofs, which use Morera Theorem (for $n=1$) combined with the well known theorem on separately holomorphic functions (for $n>1$).
+My colleagues Alexandre Boritchev and Karl Oeljeklaus suggested different proofs, which use Morera Theorem (for $\dim(U)=1$) combined with the well known theorem on separately holomorphic functions (for $\dim(U)>1$).
 Another argument, suggested by Christine Laurent-Thiébaut, uses the Hartogs-Bochner extension theorem.

 \begin{thr} Let $U$, $F$ be complex manifolds and $S\subset U$ a closed, smooth real hypersurface.
 Let $f:U\to F$ be a continuous map whose restriction $f|_{U\setminus S}$ is holomorphic.
-Then $f$ is holomorphic. \end{thr} \begin{proof} It suffices to prove that statement when $F=\C$, so suppose we are in this case.
+Then $f$ is holomorphic. \end{thr} \begin{proof} It suffices to prove that statement when $F=\C$ and $U$ is open in $\C^n$, so suppose we are in this case.
 We will show that $\bp f=0$ in the weak sense around any point $x\in S$; the claim will follow by the regularity property of the $\bp$ operator.